opulencephp/docs/orm-repositories.md

 **Repositories** are simply collections of entities.
 They provide methods for adding, deleting, and retrieving entities, but they leave the actual data retrieval to [**data mappers**](orm-data-mappers).
 These data mappers can interact with an SQL database, cache, some other form of storage, or a mixture of storage mechanisms.
 By utilizing a [**unit of work**](orm-units-of-work), writes to the data mappers are scheduled and only executed when calling `$unitOfWork->commit()`.
 This gives you the ability to wrap multiple repositories' writes into a single, "all-or-nothing" transaction.

 <h2 id="basic-usage">Basic Usage</h2>
 If your repository will not implement any methods outside of `Opulence\Orm\Repositories\Repository`, you don't even have to create your own repository class.
-Just use `Opulence\Orm\Repositories\Repo`:
+Just use `Opulence\Orm\Repositories\Repository`:

 ```php
 use MyApp\WordPress\Post;